top of page

 Decorative Shape

+Tursulowe Press in Philadelphia publishes works of fiction, photography books and prints, and is the home of the Edith Wharton Workshop.
 Our not-for-profit, Read for Need, gathers and transports books from those who don’t need them to those who do.
 The press’s goal is to make beautiful, worthy books and to work towards a future in which reading material ends up in people’s hands and not the trash.
+We give away one rescued book for every book we sell.

 A Recent Release from Fanlight Books: